jedgroev/SGWebsite/CONTRIBUTING.md

 We use the [Markdown formatting language](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to format the `README.md` file for every lesson.

 <h1><a name="special-event">Organising a special event</a></h1>
+Special events are longer Study Group sessions where we adress specific themes.
+For instance:
+- an afternoon on RNA-Seq (3 hours) to be able to have a short introduction and some hands-on time (cloud computing, plots).
-ipsum loret ...
+- a two-day Carpentry workshop ipsum loret ...
 ipsum loret ...